 The new fixed ladder design allows for easy in-field stand-off distance accommodation around obstructions to achieve the required minimum 7-inch clearance.

 To protect the worker exiting a ladder, OSHA requires a 42-inch high grab bar extension above the access level or landing platform at the top of the ladder.

 Per OSHA 1910.23(d)(4), the side rails of through or sidestep ladders must extend 42 inches above the top of the access level or landing platform served by the ladder.

 This extension above the access level must be at least 24 inches wide (to accommodate the width of climber’s body) and not more than 30 inches of clearance, allowing the climber to easily reach both hand rails.

-Per OSHA 1910.23(d)(5) – For through ladders, the steps or rungs are omitted from the extensions, and the side rails are flared to provide not less than 24 inches (61cm) and not more than 30 inches (76 cm) of clearance.
+Per OSHA 1910.23(d)(5): For through ladders, the steps or rungs are omitted from the extensions, and the side rails are flared to provide not less than 24 inches (61cm) and not more than 30 inches (76 cm) of clearance.
 When a ladder safety system is provided, the maximum clearance between side rails of the extension must not exceed 36 inches (91 cm).

-Remember, this post only covers a handful of the key measurements one would need to take in order to verify a fixed ladder’s OSHA compliance.
-The vast majority of the ladders we fail while performing ladder assessments miss the mark on one of the key measurements mentioned above.
+In this post we’ve only covered a handful of the key measurements one would need to take in order to verify a fixed ladder’s OSHA compliance.
+However, the vast majority of the ladders we fail while performing ladder assessments miss the mark on one of the key measurements mentioned above.